dorianjagusch/dorianjagusch/README.md

 Here are some of the projects I'm currently engaged in or have completed:

-- **[MiniRT (School 42)](https://github.com/dorianjagusch/miniRT)**: A project where we delved into the world of computer graphics, implementing a ray tracing engine, achieving stunning visual effects.
+- **[MiniRT](https://github.com/dorianjagusch/miniRT)**: A project where we delved into the world of computer graphics, implementing a ray tracing engine, achieving stunning visual effects.

-- **[Ft_irc (School 42)](https://github.com/dorianjagusch/ft_irc)**: A project focusing on creating an IRC (Internet Relay Chat) server and client, emphasizing network programming and communication protocols.
+- **[Ft_irc](https://github.com/dorianjagusch/ft_irc)**: A project focusing on creating an IRC (Internet Relay Chat) server and client, emphasizing network programming and communication protocols.

-- **[Minishell (School 42)](https://github.com/dorianjagusch/minishell/)**: An exploration into shell scripting, where we designed and implemented a simple shell from scratch, offering command execution and other shell functionalities.
+- **[Minishell](https://github.com/dorianjagusch/minishell/)**: An exploration into shell scripting, where we designed and implemented a simple shell from scratch, offering command execution and other shell functionalities.

-- **[Philosophers (School 42)](https://github.com/dorianjagusch/philo/)**: A fascinating journey into the world of synchronization and multithreading.
+- **[Philosophers](https://github.com/dorianjagusch/philo/)**: A fascinating journey into the world of synchronization and multithreading.
 This project challenges you to simulate the Dining Philosophers problem, guiding you to create a program that allows philosophers to think, eat, and avoid conflicts or deadlocks in a shared dining environment.

 ## Get in Touch